rhysseddon/Vision-Furniture-MS4-Project/README.md

 ]
 ```

 4. Go to the bucket policy tab.
-And select, policy generator so we can create a security policy for this bucket.
+And select "policy generator" so we can create a security policy for this bucket.
 5. Add in the following:
 - Policy type: S3 bucket policy
 - Effect: Allow